Functions

 CAST(expr AS type_name)

-Function Description: Data type conversion function that returns the result of converting expr to the specified type type_name.
+Function Description: Data type conversion function, returns the result of converting expr

-Return Data Type: The type specified in CAST (type_name).
+Return Type: The type specified in CAST (type_name

 Nested Subquery Support: Applicable to both inner and outer queries.

-• For supported types, values that cannot be converted correctly will be output according to the conversion function.
-Potential scenarios include:
+- For supported types, if some values cannot be correctly converted, the output of the conversion function will prevail.
+Current possible scenarios include:

-1. Invalid character situations when converting string types to numeric types, e.g., "a" may convert to 0 but will not trigger an error.
+- Invalid character situations when converting string types to numeric types, e.g., "a" might convert to 0, but will not throw an error.

-2. When converting to numeric types, if the numeric value exceeds the range that type_name can represent, it will overflow but will not trigger an error.
+- When converting to numeric types, if the value exceeds the range that

 TO_ISO8601